 Owlets have to be fed on food that contains fur, bone and feather as they bring up a pellet every day of the indigestible matter as they swallow their food whole.
 Most owls will eat small mammals such as voles, mice, young rats, small birds and Little owls also eat a lot of insects.
 Very young owlets need to be hand fed small pieces of food that the female would normally tear up for them but after the first week they will start picking food items up for themselves.
 As with all young animals, it is important that they are put with their own kind to stop them from becoming imprinted.
 If they only see a human when being fed, they will believe that they are humans too.

 Once grouped with others and feeding themselves we move them in to large aviaries to let them fly and build up the muscles in their wings.
 When we know that they can fly well and eat everything that they need, our Wildlife Release Manager will be taking our pop-up aviaries out to their release site which will be close to some woods.
 The aviaries will have perches of different sizes to exercise their feet and we usually cover the perches with astro turf.
 This stops the owls from problems with their feet such as bumble foot.
 The owls are then moved to their new home.
 The land-owner will continue feeding them and then will open a side of the aviary about a couple of weeks after their arrival.
 Even when the owls have the chance of freedom, they still return for food until they have managed to catch their own.
 They are supported all the way through until they become independent.
 We do all that we can to make sure that their release back in to the wild will be successful.

 Your adoption will be helping our owl casualties and those owlets every step of the way.
 We give the best care and endeavour to ensure that they will have every opportunity to have a second chance in the wild.
 Your help will be very much appreciated.
-From just £36 a year you can help these beautiful creatures.
+For just £3 a month you can help these beautiful creatures.